Pramod0215/Cab-allocation-system/README.md

 ## Overall detail
 ```
-Database Name: tripcontrol
+Database Name: cabride
-Username: admin
+Username: myprojectuser
-Password: admin
+Password: pa$$word

 ```

-Then to run the server, go to the directory '/Trip-Control/tripcontrol' and type the following code in terminal:
+Then to run the server, go to the directory 'tarzen/Cab-allocation-system/cab_allocation_system/' and type the following code in terminal:

 ```
 python3 manage.py runserver